joakimjm/mass-tester/README.md

-# xtester
+# MassTester
-A simple task for running xunit tests on mutiple project based on traits specified whether they're unit or integration tests.
+A simple task for running and parallelizing xUnit tests on mutiple project based on trait grouping in order to separate fast unit tests from longer running integration tests.